 And the changes are vast.
 B2B and B2C users expect to find, select, and buy financial services online.
 They expect an excellent digital experience, and they expect seamless provision with as much fulfillment, service, and support online as possible.

-Use of disruptive tech has gradually crept through the generations, so the gap between the expectations of Gen Z and Gen X has reduced, with Baby Boomers not far behind.
+Use of disruptive technology has gradually crept through the generations, so the gap between the expectations of Gen Z and Gen X has reduced, with Baby Boomers not far behind.
 For example, most people now opt for an on-line chat instead of phone support; for online self-service instead of a request for change; and electronic signatures instead of pen and paper.

 Increasingly, online options have become core necessities.
 Payment by check, face-to-face support, and mailed documents will soon be quaint and irrelevant.

-Moreover, new tech allows ambitious business to move into automation.
+Moreover, new technology allows ambitious business to move into automation.
 Many manual tasks can be removed using semi-intelligent tools like software robots (Robotic Process Automation, or RPA) which can eliminate the time-stealing repetitive tasks that plague many mid-market companies.
 Effectively, each member of your staff can be supported by software robots, completing repetitive tasks for them.
 The tools for the “industrial revolution of white-collar work” are finally coming of age.

-Finally, new tech allows for vast but relatively inexpensive improvements to how information is presented and reported.
+Finally, new technology allows for vast but relatively inexpensive improvements to how information is presented and reported.
 This allows company officers to better delegate, freeing up their own time whilst empowering staff.
 In addition, once information is available then more sophisticated analysis and intelligent action becomes possible.

 Where We’re Seeing It

 Across mid-market financial services companies, we see digital disruption and transformation in the following areas: